sagemathinc/http-proxy-3/README.md

 - Fixed major socket leaks in the Websocket proxy code
 - Used heavily in production on https://CoCalc.com
 - Switch to pnpm for development.
-- Jest unit tests: converted many examples into unit tests with automated testing that they actually work. http-proxy's unit tests just setup the examples in many cases, but didn't test that they actually work.
+- Some jest unit tests: converted many examples into unit tests with automated testing that they actually work. http-proxy's unit tests just setup the examples in many cases, but didn't test that they actually work.

 Why the name? http-proxy-2 wasn't available on npmjs.